griffins/radio-stream-track-data/README.md

   1. Pre-processed json dump where i trimed the sample schema with what i considered (in my opinion) the only import data I need as of now.
   2. A smaller dump where I perfomed aggregated the tracks by how much they were played.
 I grouped the tracks by title and artists.

 Feel free to play with the data to see what trends and patterns you can discover.
-If you dont mind please let me know so i can see what you found out.
+If you dont mind let me know so I can see what you found out.

-# radio-stream-data-dump-for-analysis